edno/codeception-gherkin-param/README.md

 ## Configuration

-The version 2 introduces two new configuration parameters for customizing runtime behaviour when the scenario parameters are invalid or not initialized (see PR#23 and PR#26).
+Version 2 introduces two new configuration parameters for customizing runtime behavior when the scenario parameters are invalid or not initialized (see PR#23 and PR#26).

-> By default **GherkinParam**  behaviour is to keep the parameter string unchanged when the replacement value for a parameter cannot be found, ie the parameter does not exist or is not accessible.
+> By default **GherkinParam**  behavior is to keep the parameter string unchanged when the replacement value for a parameter cannot be found, i.e., the parameter does not exist or is not accessible.

 ### `onErrorThrowException`

-If `true` then GherkinParam will throw a exception `GherkinParam` at runtime when a replacement value cannot be found for a parameter:
+If `true`, then GherkinParam will throw an exception `GherkinParam` at runtime when a replacement value cannot be found for a parameter:

 ```yaml
 modules: